 Weapon Possession Violation: The violations of laws or ordinances prohibiting the manufacture, sale, transport, furnishing, possessing , carrying of deadly weapons and all attempts to commit any of the aforementioned.

-Hate Crimes: Any crime involving bodiey injury in which the victim intentionally selected because of race, gender, religon, sexual orientation, ethniticy or disability.
+Hate Crimes: Any crime involving bodily injury in which the victim is intentionally selected because of race, gender, religion, sexual orientation, ethnicity or disability.